johnbrandborg/aws-clientvpn-helper/README.md

 ./setup.sh
 ```

-A file called 'client-config.ovpn' is created in the working directory.
+By default a file called 'client-config.ovpn' is created in the working directory.
 If you have installed 'openvpn' with HomeBrew on Mac OSX simple run the following to create a VPN:

 ```shell
 sudo openvpn client-config.ovpn